 May be Your Weakest Point.

-Reveal vulnerabilities living in your code base.
+Reveal vulnerabilities lurking in your codebase.

-As of 2010, the leading ERP manufacturer started to put real focus on securing its own codebase.
-Every “SAP Patchday” includes important security notes and patches, most of which are classified as “Program Error”.
+As of 2010, SAP, the leading ERP manufacturer started to put real focus on securing its own codebase.
+Every “SAP Patch Day” includes important security notes and patches, most of which are classified as “Program Error”.
 However, this only addresses the standard codebase!
 Custom development also poses a risk security of your systems.
 SecurityBridge helps detect code vulnerabilities before they are implemented in production.
 Implement effortless methodologies in your software development lifecycle to increase the security posture of your SAP environment.

 Scan thousands of lines of ABAP

 Save time with SecurityBridge Code Scanner